SalihWarsama/salihwarsama.github.io/_posts/2025-06-09-FAQs-nobody-asked-for.md

 ## Where did you learn most of your skills?

 - Almost all of my skills, with the exception of a few UX skills I learned at OSU, I got from online.
-Either from auditing `Coursera` courses, `Youtube guides`, and blogs from people in the technical writing field, such as the [I’d Rather Be Writing blog](https://idratherbewriting.com/).
+Either from *auditing* `Coursera courses`, `Youtube guides`, and blogs from people in the technical writing field, such as the [I’d Rather Be Writing blog](https://idratherbewriting.com/).
 However, it’s not like I learned *all* these new skills and decided I was ready to work, far from it!
 In fact, I took the time to really put my skills into practice, thanks to `VS Code` and the `Linux CLI`.
 After a while, I finally consolidated all the skills I learned into a single work: **this blog site**.

 ## How would you convince somebody to pick up technical writing?